Yes, there is holy pleasure in thine eye!

 On which it should be touch'd, would melt, and melt away!

-We are busy working to bring William Wordsworth's "Yes, there is holy pleasure in thine eye!" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "Yes, there is holy pleasure in thine eye!" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Yes, there is holy pleasure in thine eye!" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.